 The consequences of the OCB are considered the view that the organization has on the working conditions of the employees and their job performance during their activities in the organization.
-Organizational citizenship behavior is the type of commitment and behavior of the organization; these two factors accompany each other in the success of the organization.
-According to the approach of positive organizational behavior in identifying and using potential positive psychological abilities, human resources can be measured and developed, and therefore. be managed for organizational performance.
+Organizational citizenship behavior is the type of commitment and behavior of the organization; these two factors accompany each other in the success of the organization. of According to the approach positive organizational behavior in identifying and using potential positive psychological abilities, human resources can be measured and developed, and managed organizational therefore. be for performance.